 In addition, both those plays, along with three others, were directed by Pam MacKinnon.
 Since making her Broadway debut with Clybourne Park, the frequent collaborator of Norris's has also become known for directing shows including The Parisian Woman (starring Uma Thurman), Amélie, The Heidi Chronicles, and Who's Afraid of Virginia Woolf?

-Tickets to Downstate in New York will be available soon.
+Tickets to Downstate in New York are available now.

 Cast and creative